Tax Credits: HMRC Charter

-These rights may be quoted at HMRC and they expect to be held to account to them.
+HMRC’s Charter sets out HMRC’s standards which may be quoted at HMRC and they expect to be held to account to them.
 There is statutory backing for Your Charter and HMRC have to report on their adherence to the provisions.

 If HMRC do not adhere to their undertakings it can be used as the basis for a complaint and possibly compensation and a consolatory payment.
 See our section on Complaints.

 We have reproduced an extract from HMRC’s Charter showing HMRC’s standards :